All Saints Church

 Quakers Meeting House on Lechlade Road.
 Quakers were present in Faringdon from as early as 1660 when Richard Greenaway was recorded as suffering persecution for his faith.
 The All Saints parish registers record burials of Friends at the Quaker’s Place from 1678.
 The Meeting House was built in the 17th C. with alterations in the 19th C.

-Congregational (or Independent) Church, United Reformed Church, Roman Catholic Church of the Blessed Hugh
+Congregational (or Independent) Church / Roman Catholic Church of the Blessed Hugh

 United Reformed Church